-Another attendee was an artist, who did all of her sales at festivals and art shows, and didn’t want to make sales between shows.
+Another attendee was an artist, who did all of her sales at festivals and art shows, and didn’t want to make any sales between shows.
 In her case, I might recommend that she have a one page website with photos of her art and a list of what upcoming shows she was attending.
 However, her website was a burden and taking away from her love of creating her art.
-I gave her my blessing (not that she needed it) to drop the website and continue to update her Facebook business page.
+I gave her my blessing (not that she needed it) to drop the website and continue to update her Facebook business page and keep her artist listings up to date.
 I did advise her to keep her domain name, in case she needs it later.

 One other example we discussed in our seminar was someone like a local painter or plumber.
-This (fictional) guy had more business than he could handle, and 100% of it came from referrals.
+This person had more business than he could handle, and 100% of it came from referrals.
 So all he really needed was a way for people to contact him.
-In his case, making sure his Google local listing was up-to-date was sufficient for now.
+In his case, making sure his Google local listing was up-to-date is sufficient for now.

 In a nutshell… if you don’t want a website, that is perfectly ok